 Stonebridge (the "Applicant") is seeking approval for development of a mixed-use project with up to 240,000 square feet of multi-family residential uses (including 15% Moderately Priced Dwelling Units, or "MPDUs"), up to 6,000 square feet of ground-floor retail uses, underground parking, and private amenities (the "Project").
-The Project will be located on ±0.43 acres of tract area, comprising several assembled parcels that front on Old Georgetown Road and St. Elmo Avenue, in the Woodmont Triangle District (as defined in the Approved and Adopted Downtown Bethesda Sector Plan - "Sector Plan") of Downtown Bethesda (the "Property").
+As part of the pending Site Plan (820240090) and Preliminary Plan (120240070) applications, the Applicant contemplates up to 270 multi-family dwelling units.
+The Project will be located on $\pm 0.43$ acres of tract area, comprising several assembled parcels that front on Old Georgetown Road and St. Elmo Avenue, in the Woodmont Triangle District (as defined in the Approved and Adopted Downtown Bethesda Sector Plan - "Sector Plan") of Downtown Bethesda (the "Property").
 The Property is zoned CR-5.0, C-5.0, R-5.0, H-175 within the Bethesda Overlay Zone.